Evaketesdi/Portfolio-website/README.md

 # portfolio
-This is my project for a javascript course finsl exam.
+This is my project for the javascript course final exam.